hish22/ease/README.md

 **Render**

 The Render component provides the core rendering functionality of the engine.
-It is tasked with displaying the final parsed and processed content stored in the Buffer, outputting it as a valid PHP response.
+It is tasked with displaying the final parsed and processed content stored PHP file, outputting it as a valid PHP response.

 **Optimize**